lmansfieldPC/iOSAppDevelopment/Class_Notes10_UsingMultipleViewsBioApp.md

 ## Full Example Application
 Below is a full example application.
 Note, the application will not work without the images and custom colors.
-You can download them here.
-This is here for you to look at as a guide.
+You can download them [here]().
+Otherwise, you can just look at this code as a guide.
 ```swift
 import SwiftUI